 - Reporters will usually contact you through email or phone, and because they work on a deadline (usually 5 p.m. that day), a speedy response is appreciated.

 - Reporters may be a paid staff writer or a student writing for a class (either the Advanced Reporting or the Introduction to News Reporting classes).
-Both are required to inform sources before they are interviewed that their work is being submitted to and may appear in the Mustang Daily.
+Both are required to inform sources before they are interviewed that their work is being submitted to and may appear in Mustang News.
 Failure to do so results in firing for staff reporters and a failing grade on the assignment for student writers.
-If a reporter fails to identify themselves as a Mustang Daily reporter, please contact the Mustang Daily editors immediately.
+If a reporter fails to identify themselves as a Mustang News reporter, please contact Mustang News editors immediately.

 - In-person interviews are prefered, with phone interviews as an acceptable alternative.
 Email interviews are heavily discouraged, and are only allowed if it is the only way in which a reporter may contact their source due to distance or time constraints.